ncatlab/nlab-content/pages/2/9/0/0/92/content.md

 This develops the theory of localization in _categories of fibrant objects_ and then applies it to cohomology with coefficients in sheaves with values in combinatorial spectra.

-Homotopical cohomology theory in the context of the [[Homotopy Theory]] of simplicial presheaves (presheaves with values in simplcial sets) has been much developed by Jardine.
+Homotopical cohomology theory in the context of the [[homotopy theory]] of simplicial presheaves (presheaves with values in simplcial sets) has been much developed by Jardine.
 For instance

 * J. Jardine, _Cocycle categories_ ([arXiv](http://arxiv.org/abs/math.AT/0605198))